Minor The Political Economy of European Integration

 Module 2: Political economy of European integration

 This minor will consist of mixed-method teachings where interactive lectures and practical skills/cases are a part of the curriculum.
-In addition, the students will get guidance to write a short term paper and, if the Brussels trip will take place, learn to interact with political leaders in Brussels.
+In addition, the students will get guidance to write a short term paper as well as prepare and give a professional presentation.
+Lastly, if the Brussels trip will take place, students will learn to interact with political leaders in Brussels.

 At the start of the course, a syllabus and study resources will be distributed.
 However, the distributed materials are only suggestions of literature that could be used during this course.
-It will be expected from you to consult multiple sources on each topic.
-This is essential, because when using a single source, representation of the substance often will be too poor.
-Multiple sources enrich the representation of the course material, and thus help you better understand the content.
-There will be no costs for students.
+It will be expected from students to consult multiple sources on each topic.
+This is essential, because when using a single source, representation of the substance is often too poor.
+Multiple sources enrich the representation of the course material, and thus help students better understand the content.
+There will be no costs involved for students.

 Slides will be provided before the according lessons.